devanshuupadhyay/EEMR/README.md

 #### Step 6 — Linting, formatting & CI skeleton
 add black/flake8 for Python and ESLint/Prettier for frontend; add a basic GitHub Actions workflow to run checks on push.
-*   Install Python tools (inside the venv):
-*   cd .venv
-*   pip install black isort flake8
-*   Install frontend linters (inside frontend):
-*   cd frontend
-*   npm install -D eslint prettier
-*   cd ..
-*   mkdir -p .github\workflows

 #### Step 7 — Observability & Logging starter
 wire up structlog (done in the sample main.py) and provide a placeholder for Sentry/OpenTelemetry.
-*   Add minimal Sentry + OpenTelemetry bootstrap in backend/app/_observability.py (load from env in main.py)
+*   Add minimal Sentry + OpenTelemetry bootstrap in backend/app/_observability.py

 ### Database & Models